 Many Americans worry about the high cost of healthcare.

 There is no doubt about it – many US adults worry about their ability to afford the high cost of healthcare.
 In fact, recent surveys show that many people make decisions about their healthcare based on the financial concerns of possible medical bills.

-Below are the results from 4 surveys of American adults.
+Below are the results from recent surveys of US adults.